Position Information Working Title:

 and equity as crucial components in the pursuit of organizational

-In addition, the successful candidate will be expected to
+In addition, the successful candidate will have strong oral,

 Conditions Of Appointment

-Act, the university does not discriminate on the basis of arrest or
+the University does not discriminate on the basis of arrest or

 All final candidates must be asked, prior to hire, whether they